Our Prayer Space

 Our daily act of worship is contained within our morning assemblies.

-Wednesday 9.10 am - Whole school worship led by Mr Sharp to re-inforce the value
+Wednesday 9am - Whole school worship led by class teachers using Picture News

-Thursday 9.10 am - Whole school worship led by SLT - a giant of faith
+Thursday 9am - Whole school worship led by SLT - reinforcing the value

-Friday 9.10 am - Whole school celebration assembly led by Mrs Henson - We are please to now be inviting parents back into these assemblies to share and celebrate our children's work with you.
+Friday 9am - Whole school celebration assembly led by Mrs Henson - We are pleased to invite parents into these assemblies to share and celebrate our children's work with you.
 Please join us entering through the hall doors.